aluo7/Personal-Projects/README.md

 ### Repo detailing some of my favorite personal projects, to supplement my own research and interests.

+#### :star2: indicates key projects.

 ### Brief Project Overview

-1. **LearnedSHAP**: This project details a novel Shapley-value collection methodology, LearnedSHAP, **proposed by myself.** Importantly, LearnedSHAP treats Shapley values as learnable parameters, with additional global-contextual perspectives via pairwise relationships between patches.
+1. **LearnedSHAP** :star2:: This project details a novel Shapley-value collection methodology, LearnedSHAP, **proposed by myself.** Importantly, LearnedSHAP treats Shapley values as learnable parameters, with additional global-contextual perspectives via pairwise relationships between patches.

-2. **PenaltyProphet**: Built my own dataset in order to predict where penalty kickers direct ball and where goalies dive to save the penalty kick.
+2. **PenaltyProphet** :star2:: Built my own dataset in order to predict where penalty kickers direct ball and where goalies dive to save the penalty kick.
 Pretrained on ImageNet on a DenseNet121 model, achieving **98%+ prediction accuracy.**

 3. **StockSoar RNN**: Trained a simple RNN in order to predict future stock prices.
 Achieved results within **10% accuracy** after training on 3 years worth of historical data.